silnrsi/font-ruwudu/README.md

 # Ruwudu

 Ruwudu is the Manga word for "writing".
 This style of writing is used by the Manga people in Niger, West Africa.
-This font was initially designed as a light version of Alkalami.
-The font has been split into a new typeface, but it pairs well with Alkalami.
+This font was initially designed as a lighter or companion version of Alkalami Regular.
+The design is still very much influenced by the Rubutun Kano style, but was based on samples of footnotes from the market edition manuscripts.
+These were made with a monoline tool, likely a ball point pen or something similar.
+The extreme swashes and tails of Alkalami are replaced by more classic and reserved shapes.

 ## Project status [![Build Status](http://build.palaso.org/app/rest/builds/buildType:Ruwudu/statusIcon)](http://build.palaso.org/viewType.html?buildTypeId=Fonts_Ruwudu&guest=1)